-My work falls into four prominent categories: mosaic, textile, pen and ink.
+My work falls into a number of prominent categories: mosaic, textile, pen and ink and etching.

 Textile: I have always loved fabric, embroidery, felt and anything that glitters.
 Textile work for me is a celebration of the gentle female arts – arts which I feel, have long been undervalued by society.
 I’m always moved by the old embroidered samplers, tatting, lace-making and fine embroideries of yesteryear.
 So my textile work harks back to a time gone by, when women practiced these skills as a part of everyday life.
 The hours of labor and care that went into the creation of each piece, often to be totally taken fore-granted.
 When I’m creating textiles that’s what I am reminded of – days long ago sitting round the fire with only a small amount of lamp light, darning and stitching for the family.

 Pen and Ink: This is a relatively new medium for me.
 I love the delicacy of touch of ink on paper and the ability to convey an image through only a few strokes in one direction and then another.
 I have begun to experiment more with color and envisage my work changing going forward.
 I’m still enjoying the ability to wander round huge cities like Amsterdam and Vienna, capturing life in this simple but effective manner.
 I also love the contrast of black and white – its not at all like life which for me contains so many shades of grey.